Hacker News

 Two generals dictates that you can't solve these issues, unless you're on a single writer system (which your scatter-gather algorithm is an example of, in which you will always be limited by the throughput of the process that organises your scatter-gather operations / your control plane).
 In which case, you might as well ignore all forms of concurrency and do one thing at a time, which will be faster anyways.

-3 hours ago by dnautics
+4 years ago by dnautics

 > You can program a completely deterministic parallel system using a simple fork-join model, can't you?
 No physical or timing factors interfere with that, can they?